SefinPathan/Learning-github/README.md

 # Learning-github
-This is my first repository
+This is my first repository.
-author--Pathann sefin
+Author--Pathann sefin